0xIntuition/intuition-contracts/README.md

 - [Official Documentation](https://docs.intuition.systems)
 - [Deep Dive into Our Smart Contracts](https://intuition.gitbook.io/intuition-contracts)

+**The ‘Multi Vault’**

+To bring our vision to life, Intuition proudly presents the ‘Multi Vault’—a revolutionary framework that seamlessly blends the ERC-1155 and ERC-4626 standards into a dynamic, scalable solution capable of managing millions of vaults with unprecedented efficiency.
+By consolidating vault management into a single contract, we address the inherent scalability and cost challenges faced by traditional systems.

+Our current implementation carefully integrates key aspects of ERC-1155 and ERC-4626, with a clear ambition: to evolve into a fully compatible and interoperable standard.
+Through this journey, we aim not only to adhere to established protocols but to push the boundaries, creating a new benchmark that enhances the ecosystem's utility and efficiency.

+Additionally, we have successfully integrated ERC-4337 into the AtomWallet contract.
+This contract is an abstract account associated with a corresponding atom, further advancing the capabilities of our protocol.

 ### Known Nuances

 - Share prices may get arbitrarily large as deposits/withdraws occur after Vault asset and share amounts approach 0 (i.e. if all users have withdrawn from the Vault), but this still elegantly achieves our desired functionality  - which is, Users earn fee revenue when they are shareholders of a vault and deposit/redeem activities occur while they remain shareholders.
 This novel share price mechanism is used in lieu of a side-pocket reward pool for gas efficiency.